Dipor Bil

 It is a permanent freshwater lake, in a former channel of the Brahmaputra River, to the south of the main river.
-In 1989 4.1 km² of the area was declared as a wildlife sanctuary by the Government of Assam.
-It is also called a wetland under the Ramsar Convention which has listed the lake in November 2002, as a Ramsar Site for undertaking conservation measures on the basis of its biological and environmental importance.
+In 1989, 4.1 km² of the area was declared a wildlife sanctuary by the Government of Assam.
+It is listed as a wetland under the Ramsar Convention which designated the lake as a Ramsar Site in November 2002 for undertaking conservation measures on the basis of its biological and environmental importance.

 Considered one of the largest beels in the Brahmaputra valley of Lower Assam, it is categorised as representative of the wetland type under the Burma monsoon forest biogeographic region.